ecnusse/Hydrangea/README.md

    3. the consequences of defect
    4. the defect-triggering tests

-The meaning of different olumns in `defect.csv`:
+The meaning of different columns in `defect.csv`:
    1. **APP**: the applications from GitHub.
    2. **commit url**: the relevant version of the application on GitHub.
    3. **types**: different defect types.